drblaui/vscode-discord-integration/README.md

 ## Extension Settings

-//TODO

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:
+This extension contributes one setting:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+`discord-rich-presence-integration.startWithVSCode`: Allow the Rich Presence Updates to start with your Visual Studio Code

 ## Release Notes